notsnip/website/readme.md

 This portfolio website is a modern, responsive web application built using **Next.js** (a React-based framework) and **Radix UI** components for UI elements.
 It is designed to showcase a variety of projects and provide visitors with an overview of my professional skills and work.

-The project is a fork of the original repository, which is licensed under the **GPL 3.0 License**.

 ## Features

 - **Responsive Design**: The website is fully responsive and adapts to different screen sizes and devices.